Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    16. The MPEG-DASH manifest shall use SegmentTemplate in an AdaptationSet or Represention, with SegmentTimeline with $Time$ based naming that can be automatically extended.
        Otherwise based on $Number$ based naming that can be automatically extended.
-   16a The SegmentTemplate@initiatization in the MPEG-DASH manifest
+   a.
+The SegmentTemplate@initiatization in the MPEG-DASH manifest
        shall begin with the substring $RepresentationID$ and the SegmentTempate@media shall contain substrings $RepresentationID$ and
        a following substring either $Number$ or $Time$.
 The BaseURL element shall be absent.
-   16b The period AvailabilityStartTime should be set to 1-1-1970 (Unix epoch)
+   b.
+The period AvailabilityStartTime should be set to 1-1-1970 (Unix epoch)
        and the period start to PT0S, if this is not the case it may be more difficult to synchronize more than one ingest source.
-   16c Each Representation in the MPEG-DASH manifest represents a CMAF track,
+   c.
+Each Representation in the MPEG-DASH manifest represents a CMAF track,
        each AdaptationSet in the MPD represents a CMAF SwitchingSet.
-   16d In case an ingest source issues a POST Request with an updated MPEG-DASH
+   d.
+In case an ingest source issues a POST Request with an updated MPEG-DASH
        manifest, identical naming conventions apply.
 A receiver may ignore such updated MPD send by an ingest source. (note this needs more discussion, main reasons to update are adding periods or Representations)